peeqle/kubus/README.md

 ## Operations

-For more information on how to manipulate run `kubus help`.
+For more information on how to manipulate run `kubus --help`.
 Feel free to contribute.